 Casey joined Watsi on November 7th, 2015.
 11 other people also joined Watsi on that day!
 Casey's most recent donation traveled 8,200 miles to support Mebruka, a baby from Ethiopia, to fund surgery on her digestive track.

-Casey has funded healthcare for 50 patients in 9 countries.
+Casey has funded healthcare for 84 patients in 10 countries.

-Paul is a six-week-old baby from Kenya.
-Paul's parents are subsistence farmers without an external source of income.
-The family of four children lives in a one-room house in the Nyanza region of Kenya.
-Paul has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
-As a result of his condition, Paul has been experiencing increased head circumference.
-Without treatment, Paul will experience severe physical and developmental delays.
-Our medical partner, African Mission Healthcare Foundation, is requesting $685 to cover the cost of surgery for Paul that will treat his hydrocephalus.
-The procedure is scheduled to take place on January 26 and will drain the excess fluid from Paul's brain.
+Lekishon is a baby from Kenya.
+He is the youngest of two children.
+Lekishon has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
+Without treatment, Lekishon will experience severe physical and developmental delays.
+Our medical partner, African Mission Healthcare Foundation, is requesting $685 to cover the cost of surgery for Lekishon that will treat his hydrocephalus.
+The procedure is scheduled to take place on April 11 and will drain the excess fluid from Lekishon's brain.
 This will reduce intracranial pressure and greatly improve his quality of life.
-With proper treatment, Paul will hopefully develop into a strong, healthy young boy.
+With proper treatment, Lekishon will hopefully develop into a strong, healthy young boy.
 “Please help my son get better.
 I wish to see him normal just like other children,” says Lekishon’s mother.